 Of course though, this doesn’t mean that just because they are older you have no chance of two cats getting along – it just means the percentage chance of them accepting each other is lower and it will also take longer for them to become more comfortable with the new arrangement.

 If you introduce two kittens to each other that are less than 12 weeks old (typically this wouldn’t happen as a breeder shouldn’t let them out until after this time and it’s rare for any rescue center to have kittens of this age) then they’ll just play with each other.

 At this early age, they aren’t really interested in marking territory or setting boundaries – all they want to do is get milk from their mum and jump on each other whilst making squeaking noises and looking cute.

 Also, bear in mind that cats can remember cats that they have lived with previously.
 We bought a cat (Mona) from a breeder a few months ago and whilst she was there, she had a best friend (Rosie).
-A few months later we also acquired her best friend and we were wondering if they’d remember each other – I think it’s clear in this video we made that they certainly did:

 I know this is only about 3 months but the reason I mention it is that you may want to consider (if possible) speaking to the rescue center or breeder to see if you can acquire a cat from there as your NFC may be more comfortable living with a cat that it already knows.

 What kind of cat is the Norwegian Forest Cat?